Hong Kong to roll out three more LME metal mini futures

-HONG KONG (Reuters) - Hong Kong’s stock exchange will introduce London Nickel Mini Futures, London Tin Mini Futures and London Lead Mini Futures contracts for trading in its derivatives market in December, it said on Tuesday.
+HONG KONG, Nov 3 (Reuters) - Hong Kong’s stock exchange will introduce London Nickel Mini Futures, London Tin Mini Futures and London Lead Mini Futures contracts for trading in its derivatives market in December, it said on Tuesday.

 The new contracts will trade in China’s renminbi (RMB) and complement the RMB-traded London Aluminium Mini Futures, London Zinc Mini Futures and London Copper Mini Futures contracts introduced last year, Hong Kong Exchanges and Clearing Ltd said in a statement.